jo-ai-chim/Google_Trends_Predictions/README.md

   <a href="https://github.com/jo-ai-chim/Project_Google_Trends_Prediction"><strong>Explore the code »</strong></a>
 </p>

-**Spoiler alert: Maybe!**
+**Spoiler alert: Yes they might!**

 After I discovered Google Trends I directly wondered myself if the data can be used for more than just some party games.
 So I set up a small project trying to get an answer to this question.
 After reading this article I hope you agree that there is a big potential in using the google trends data and that you can't stop of thinking about potential use cases.

 For my analysis I picked the share price of the german stock index DAX.
-Since "money makes the world go round" I thought this might nbe a good pick.
+Since "money makes the world go round" I thought this might be a good pick.
 Moreover the data can be easily accessed via [yahoo-finance](https://de.finance.yahoo.com/).

 Before making a prediction I tried to answer the question

-**How far in the future it might even be possible to make predictions for?**
+**For which day in the future the chances are best to make a good prediction based on google trends data?**

 To get an answer I checked the correlation between the search terms I picked for making the prediction and the share price of the DAX in the next 30 days.